 Apple takes the review process of mobile apps very seriously.
 Each and every app is reviewed manually by experts from their team.
-We therefore recommend understanding the Apple’s review guidelines before you finally submit your app.
+We recommend understanding Apple’s review guidelines before you finally submit your app.

 The two main reasons for app rejection are metadata and binary rejection.
 The following sections cover both these types of rejection in detail, and how you can avoid both:

 Most apps get rejected by Apple because of App Completeness.
-In simple words, the final version of your mobile app should include certain necessary information to avoid rejection.
+In simple words, the final version of your mobile app should include the certain necessary information to avoid rejection.
 If it does not, the app faces metadata rejection.

 You can avoid metadata rejection by focusing on the following points:

 Hidden features: Disclose all features that are a part of your app, even if you have not documented it.
 Also, make sure you don’t include information on features that are not a part of your app.

 Screenshots: Add high-resolution screenshots that depict your app accurately.